SwahiliBox/swahilibox-events-api/README.md

 `yarn install` (prefered) or `npm install`

-Then run the command below to start the application
+Then run the command below to start the application in development mode

+`yarn start:dev`
+or
-`yarn run start:dev`
+`npm run start:dev`

 ### Switch to the master branch for stable/working features